artsy/artsy.github.io/_posts/2022-09-08-patterns-with-suspense.markdown

 ```

 Building on the concept we learned above -- that all one needs to do to trigger
-a suspense boundary's loading state is `throw` a promise -- we can understand
+a suspense boundary's fallback loading state is `throw` a promise -- we can
-what's happening in the `prepareArtistData` function:
+understand what's happening in the `prepareArtistData` function:

 1. When `prepareArtistData` is first called at the top of `Artist.tsx` file and
    outside of the component, the initial `status` is set to `"pending"`